quelpa/quelpa/README.md

 ## Overview

-`quelpa` uses recipes in [MELPA's format](https://github.com/milkypostman/melpa#recipe-format) to build your desired packages from source and installs them using the built-in Emacs package manager.
-You could say it is a `package.el` compliant [el-get](https://github.com/dimitri/el-get) or even a local MELPA.
+Given a recipe in [MELPA's format](https://github.com/milkypostman/melpa#recipe-format), `quelpa` gets the package source code, builds an ELPA compatible package and installs that locally.
+These installed packages can then be managed in the usual way with `M-x list-packages`.

-`quelpa` can be used in many ways, for example to manage your personal packages, testing development versions of other packages or as a helper when developing a package.
+`quelpa` can be used in many ways, for example to manage your personal packages, testing development versions of other packages or as a helper when developing a package to test building, compiling and installing it.

 To get an idea how to use it to manage your Emacs setup, take a look at the [steckemacs configuration](https://github.com/steckerhalter/steckemacs.el), where `quelpa` loads and installs the required packages just before they are configured.